Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Methodological developments

-One can also utilize the ideas of \cite{Ruszczynski1997} and \cite{apap2017} for modeling conditional information revelation, in which the information structure can be connected to the decisions by using disjunctive constraints called conditional non-anticipativity constraints (C-NACs).
-These constraints are similar to the more traditional non-anticipativity constraints \citep{rockafellar1991scenarios} in stochastic programming, but the constraints are instead toggled ``on and off" by the distinguishability conditions between the corresponding paths.
+One can also utilize the ideas of \cite{Ruszczynski1997} and \cite{apap2017} for modeling conditional information revelation, in which the information structure can be connected to the decisions by using disjunctive conditional non-anticipativity constraints (C-NACs).
+These constraints are similar to the more traditional non-anticipativity constraints \citep{rockafellar1991scenarios} in stochastic programming, but the constraints are only imposed if the distinguishability conditions between pairs of scenarios are not satisfied.
+These constraints are designed for scenario tree-based MIP formulations of decision problems and, hence, have not been directly amenable to influence diagram models thus far.

-To integrate C-NACs into Decision Programming, the conditional arcs introduced earlier need to be supplemented with the \emph{conditional information set} $I_c(j) = \{i \in C \cup D \mid (i,j) \in A_c \}$ to represent the conditionally available information at node $j \in D$.
-The C-NACs then control whether or not this information is available when making the decision in node $j$.
-We observe that two paths $s$ and $s'$ are always distinguishable at node $j \in D$ if the non-conditional information states $s_{I(j)}$ and $s'_{I(j)}$ are different.
-Instead, C-NACs are needed when the conditional information states differ.
-For notational clarity, we separate the conditional and non-conditional information sets $I_c(j)$ and $I(j)$.
-From a formulation standpoint, $I_c(j)$ is simply a part of the full information set of a node.
-C-NACs are used to enforce conditional non-anticipativity when only the conditional information states $s_{I_c(j)}$ differ between two paths, and we use this notation to emphasize the idea that C-NACs are only introduced for such pairs of paths.